The Team

 As well as Lee and Sandra, we have a diverse board including:

 Michael Mihoc – Michael is an actor, writer and director who also co-founded Coventry’s ‘Fridays’ Club – an initiative by young people to help other young people at risk of being involved in knife crime through making art and performance projects together.
-Michael is the youngest member of the board at 21.
+Michael is our Youth Advisory board member.